Garry Burns

-Garry Burns is an Australian lawfare activist, serial litigant and homosexual.
-He is known for complaints and litigation in relation to homosexual vilification, including against public figures such as Jeff Kennett, Bob Katter and Israel Folau.
+Garry Burns is an Australian lawfare activist, serial litigant, and LGBTIQA+ activist.
+He is known for complaints and litigation in relation to homosexual vilification against public figures such as Jeff Kennett, Bob Katter, and Israel Folau.
 His cases have tested provisions of the New South Wales Anti-Discrimination Act 1977 and the jurisdictional limitation of tribunals.

 Personal experience of hate crimes

-In 1988, amidst a series of gay hate crimes across Sydney, three young people dragged Burns to the cliffs of Bondi's Marks Parks and threatened to throw him off the cliffs for being gay.
-Burns stated that this experience, and other gay-hate crimes, have left him with post-traumatic shock disorder and motivated him to "ensure hatred and vilification are not part of the Australian psyche".
+In 1988, amidst a series of gay hate crimes across Sydney, three young people dragged Burns to the cliffs off Bondi's Marks Parks and threatened to throw him off for being gay.
+According to Burns, this experience - and other gay-hate crimes - left him with post-traumatic shock disorder and motivated him to "ensure hatred and vilification are not part of the Australian psyche".

 Activism and public commentary

 Burns has been one of Australia's best known LGBTIQA+ activists, receiving both praise and criticism for his advocacy.

-In 2010 Burns stated he would “throw a tantrum” outside Labor MP Kirsten Livermore's office if she did not address homophobia, following a Roy Morgan study that revealed 45% of her electorate thought homosexuality was immoral.
-In 2013 he called on the NSW State Government to defund ACON after a rise in the states HIV infections.
-In 2014, Burns claimed that Ian Thorpe had kept his homosexuality hidden because of the fear of his fear of "loosing huge sponsorship deals."
+In 2010, Burns stated he would "throw a tantrum" outside Labor MP Kirsten Livermore's office if she did not address homophobia.
+This instance followed a Roy Morgan study that revealed 45% of her electorate thought that homosexuality was immoral.
+In 2013, he called on the NSW State Government to defund ACON after a rise in the state's HIV infections.
+In 2014, Burns claimed that Ian Thorpe had kept his homosexuality hidden because of the fear of "losing huge sponsorship deals."

-In response to Burns' litigation, in 2020 Mark Latham introduced a private members bill to change the way that complaints are handled by the anti-discrimination board.
-Latham stated in an interview to the Catholic Weekly that gay activists had been targeting Christians and other venerable people in the community through the anti-discrimination laws.
+In 2020, Mark Latham introduced a private member's bill in NSW Parliament to change the way that complaints are handled by the anti-discrimination board, in part due to Burns' litigation.
+Latham stated in an interview with the Catholic Weekly that gay activists had been targeting Christians and other vulnerable people in the community through the anti-discrimination laws.